 The National Association of Manufacturers honored Boeing with a prestigious sustainability leadership award for creating a market for recycled aerospace-grade excess carbon fiber and diverting up to one million pounds of solid waste to landfill annually.

 “This recognition demonstrates Boeing’s ability to weave sustainability into all we do by moving from the world’s largest consumer of aerospace-grade composite without a plan for waste to today being the only company able to recycle 100% of its excess carbon fiber,” said Bryan Scott, vice president, Environment, Health & Safety.

 Boeing generates revenue by selling the excess, which is transformed into laptop cases, car parts, rail-car undercarriages and other products.

 A year after launching a partnership with United Kingdom-based ELG Carbon Fibre to recycle excess aerospace-grade composite, Boeing has trained employees and implemented carbon-fiber recycling at 11 manufacturing sites across the globe.
-Most of the excess fiber comes from Australia, the Puget Sound region in the Washington state, and Salt Lake City manufacturing sites.
+Most of the excess fiber comes from Washington state, Australia and Salt Lake City manufacturing sites.
 Boeing has plans to train companies in its supply chain on the process, starting later in 2020 in Japan.